AlberLC/flask_example/README.md

 A simple app made with Flask, MongoDB and Docker Compose.

 ## Installation
 There are two versions.
-One with the fair requirements and another using the ODM that I did a few days ago.
+One with the just requirements and another using the ODM that I did a few days ago.

 Just do `docker-compose up` on each folder separately.